CreativeSDK/web-getting-started-samples/getting-started/guide/getting-started.md

 Then fill out the Integration Info form:

 1. Select "Web" as your platform
+1. Enter your Integration Name

+    This is your app name, and will be displayed to the user when they authorize your app during the User Auth process.

 1. Enter your Default redirect URI

+    This should be your root domain.

 1. Enter a comma-separated list of redirect URIs

+    Used to verify that your Client ID is being used by your site and your site alone.

+    List any subdomains here.
+Note that you cannot use regex here.

 1. Enter a description of your app

+    Shown only to you when you access this Console, and to Adobe for internal purposes, including during the app approval process.

 1. Fill out the Captcha
 1. Click the "Next" button